top of page

 Where to Start?

 No demo is probably better than a bad one.
-As they say, you only get one chance to make a first impression and it’s your demo that will be acting on your behalf in the agent's office or the producer's studio making that first impression.
+As they say, you only get one chance to make a first impression, and it’s your demo that will be acting on your behalf in the agent's office or the producer's studio, making that first impression.
 I’d say that even if you do use the DIY route, once you have booked some work and you think you can make a go of things, invest properly in a professionally made demo.

 Professional Demos